Skip to main content

 How Corporation For Public Broadcasting Compares

-Corporation For Public Broadcasting directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 75/100 is 6 points above the Arts, Culture & Humanities category average.
-The organization holds 7.6 months of operating reserves, indicating strong financial stability.
+Corporation For Public Broadcasting earns a NonprofitTruth efficiency grade of B (76/100).
+That is 20 points above the Arts, Culture & Humanities category average.
+Compensation for current officers and key employees represents 0.67% of total revenue.
+The organization holds 7.6 months of operating reserves, indicating strong financial cushion.

 Financials